SIDDHI-1105/canteen-connect-now-09/README.md

 ---

 ## Overview

-The Canteen PWA is designed to simplify the process of ordering food in the canteen.
+The **Canteen PWA** is built to make ordering food in the canteen faster and more convenient.
-Students and staff can browse the menu, place orders, make payments online, and track their order status.
-Admins can manage menus, update availability, and verify orders.
+Students and staff can:

+* Browse the menu
+* Place orders
+* Make online payments
+* Track order status in real time

+Admins can:

+* Manage and update menus
+* Adjust item availability
+* Verify and process orders

-The app supports offline mode and can be installed on mobile and desktop devices.
+The app also works in offline mode and can be installed on both mobile and desktop devices.

 ---